 Meanwhile, relations between Granada and Castile had gone south, and in 1330 Alfonso XI of Castile (d.
 1350) defeated Granada at the Battle of Teba.
 Peace between the two kingdoms was restored for a while under the Nasrid Sultan Yusuf I (d.
 1354), but meanwhile the Marinid ruler, Abu al-Hasan Ali b.
 Uthman (d.
 1351), was building a pretty major invasion force with the intention of coming to the aid of the Nasrids and leading a great “reconquest” of his own to restore Muslim rule throughout al-Andalus.
 In 1340, the Marinid fleet sailed for Algeciras, destroying the Castilian fleet along the way, and then landed, met up with Yusuf’s Granadan forces, and besieged the fortress of Tarifa (this battle is sometimes referred to as the "Battle of Tarifa" for this reason—"Río Salado" refers to a stream that runs through the valley where most of the battle was fought).

 Abu al-Hasan made what turned out to be a catastrophic mistake once he arrived at Algeciras.
 Assuming that the Castilian fleet was no longer a concern, he mothballed or sent back to Morocco most of his own ships.
 But Alfonso XI appealed to Portugal, which happened to be ruled by his father in-law Alfonso IV, for help.
-Alfonso IV provided a substantial fleet, which was able (in the absence of any Marinid fleet to resist it) to easily cut off the Marinids' supply line back to Morocco.
+Alfonso IV provided a substantial fleet, which was easily able (in the absence of any resistance) to cut off the Marinids' supply line back to Morocco.
 He also personally led his own army to meet up with Alfonso XI and relieve the besieged Tarifa.

 Realizing that he was in some distress, Abu al-Hasan ordered a costly full assault on Tarifa on October 10, which failed and badly weakened his army.
 When he got word of the approaching Castilian-Portuguese relief force, he raised the siege and prepared to meet it.
 On the night of October 29, Alfonso XI ordered a contingent of his forces to ride around the Marinid lines and enter Tarifa.
 Abu al-Hasan had given orders to his men to prevent something like this from happening, but the Castilians got into the fortress anyway and, to make matters worse, nobody ever seems to have let Abu al-Hasan know that it happened.